GraceKeane/gesture_control/README.md

 </h3>

 <h3 align="center">
-    A program written in Python to control computer functionality using hand gestures
+    A program written in Python to control computer and game functionality using hand gestures
 </h4>

 <p align="center">